joinmeow/amazon-cognito-passwordless-auth/README.md

 await beginSetup();

 // Show QR code to user (qrCodeUrl contains the otpauth:// URL)
+// The QR code will show "YourCompany:username" in authenticator apps
 // ...

 // Verify the code from the user's authenticator app